Project CARS 3’s biggest problem isn’t the gameplay, but its name

 The point is that this statement alone doesn’t give you a get-out-of-jail-free card.
 What exacerbated the problem was the marketing and PR spiel surrounding the game.

-As I write this, the game’s official website reads “experience the thrill & emotion of authentic racing.”
+As I write this, the game’s official website reads: “Experience the thrill & emotion of authentic racing.”
 Aside from the offensive use of an ampersand, what really sticks out to me is the word ‘authentic’.
-Authentic to me means something that is genuine, original and representative of real-life.
+Authentic to me means something that is genuine, original and representative of real life.
 Project CARS 3 is derivative, in some ways a straight-up copy of other racing games and anything but real.

-It got worse when YouTuber and expert car wrapper Yianni was brought onboard to help promote the game on the day of release.
+It got worse when YouTuber and expert car wrapper Yianni was brought on board to help promote the game on the day of release.
 I like Yianni a lot, I respect how he’s established his Yiannimize business and does so with humility.
 As a paid partnership with Slightly Mad Studios, he published a video where Project CARS 3 was played.
 I don’t have a problem with that in theory either.

 The post-release backlash was severe and pointing to the Shift 2 reference alone simply highlights the hubris surrounding this release.
-They only have themselves to blame for the rebuttal.

 A shame, because I do believe there’s a fun arcade-style racer within Project Cars 3, while Automobilista 2 has shown how the same game engine can form a credible sim.
 Unfortunately, though, in the end, the community received a mishmash of lukewarm ideas, which was only exaggerated by the short-sighted game title.